fintanmm/opengrep-nvim/README.md

 # opengrep-nvim

-A simple Neovim plugin that integrates the `opengrep` tool, specifically designed for use with `lazy.nvim`.
+A simple Neovim plugin that integrates the [Opengrep](https://www.opengrep.dev/) tool, specifically designed for use with `lazy.nvim`.

 ## Features